Krylov's State Complexity and Information Geometry in Qubit Dynamics: Complexity measures

 In broad terms, we evaluate the complexity of a quantum evolution transitioning from an initial state to a final state on the Bloch sphere by examining the ratio of the unaccessed volume of the sphere that is contained within the accessible volume of the sphere itself.
-In particular, when the accessible volume is largely (minimally) explored, the complexity is considered low (high).
-In Fig. $4$, we present a visual depiction that facilitates comprehension of our quantum IG measure of complexity across both lower and higher complexity level scenarios.
+Specifically, when the accessible volume $\mathrm{V}_{\max}$ is largely (or minimally) explored, the complexity \textrm{C}$\overset{\text{def}}{=}\left( \mathrm{V}_{\max }-\overline{\mathrm{V}}\right) /\mathrm{V}_{\max}$\textbf{ }is regarded as low (or high).
+We recognize that this convention seems to contradict the monotonic intuition that some readers might have regarding \textquotedblleft explored volume\textquotedblright, where a larger explored volume is typically associated with greater complexity.
+To alleviate this interpretative confusion, we emphasize that in our proposal, the complexity measure \textrm{C}\textbf{ }actually quantifies the unexplored fraction $\left( \mathrm{V}_{\max}-\overline{\mathrm{V}}\right) /\mathrm{V}_{\max}$ of the accessible volume $\mathrm{V}_{\max}$.
+In simpler terms, we propose that a greater waste of unaccessed volume correlates with a more complex dynamical scenario\textbf{.} In Fig. $4$, we present a visual depiction that facilitates comprehension of our quantum IG measure of complexity across both lower and higher complexity level scenarios.
 For further information, we direct you to Refs. \cite{leo25,emma25}.

 To enhance the efficacy of our comparative analysis, we will reframe Krylov's state complexity in relation to the overlaps of simple three-dimensional real-valued vectors that define the characteristics of the qubit dynamics under examination.